Category Archives: Self Care

 Spend Time in Nature

-These are just some of the ways that we can change our relationship with time and make it more meaningful and fulfilling.
+These are just some ways that we can change our relationship with time and make it more meaningful and fulfilling.
 There are many more that you can discover and try for yourself.
 The important thing is to start somewhere and see what works for you.
-See if your time reservoir refills as you allow yourself time to “breathe” in your life.
+Watch your time reservoir refill as you allow yourself time to “breathe” in your life.

 DISCLAIMER

-All information and opinions presented here are for information purposes only and are not intended as a substitute for professional advice.
+All information and opinions presented on this site are for information purposes only and are not intended as a substitute for professional advice.
 Do not use this article to diagnose a health condition.
 Speak to your doctor if you think your condition may be serious or before discontinuing any prescribed medication.
-Please consult with your health care provider before following any of the treatment suggested anywhere on this site, particularly if you have an ongoing health issue.
+Please consult with your healthcare provider before following any of the treatment suggested anywhere on this site, particularly if you have an ongoing health issue.

 Stay Well Through Autumn With Natural Remedies